M Idioms

 mention (someone or something) in passing

-- mention someone or something casually
+- to mention someone or something casually

 mess around/about